RyannKim327/Git-Push-GUI/ReadMe.md

 ---
 ### Directory
 > Just copy the directory of your program from your terminal, then paste it to your entry box.

+---
+### Commit message
+> It is just optional, there's already a default message which is the time and date of the last commit